 Compliance: Many countries feature a product registration process and labeling requirements.
 In some countries, this step is easy with automatic compliance for a USA or European brand.
-Or a simple solution with a small distributor applied sticker.
+Or a simple solution with a sn simple solution with a small distributor applied sticker.
 In other countries like Japan or Indonesia, plan on one year or more to navigate the complex process.